Last updated: May 14, 2026

 Form Field Examples by Use Case

-Use this table as a starting point, not a rulebook.
+A starting point, not a rulebook.

 | Form type | Usually required | Often optional | Ask later |